- Real Estate Sales -

 the mortgage is discharged.

-the details and ensure that everything goes smoothly.
+these functions to ensure that everything goes smoothly.

 Legal Fees:

-My fee for a sale transaction is $400. plus GST.
-There
+My fee for a sale transaction is $599.00 plus HST +

-will be some items that a lawyer must pay for which the vendor
+disbursements.
+There will be some items that a lawyer must

-must reimburse him or her ("disbursements"); which are
+pay for which the vendor must reimburse him or her

-in addition to legal fees.
-It is rare for disbursements on
+fees.
+It is rare for disbursements on a home sale to exceed

 Please feel free to contact my office if you have any further